elpekenin/circuitpython_toml/README.rst

 Contributing
 ============

 TODO: Proper list of requisites and whatnot.
-For now just open PRs and issues as desired.
+For now just open PRs and issues, they are very much welcome!!

 Acknowledgements
 ================

-`dotty_dict <https://github.com/pawelzny/dotty_dict>`_ For the inspiration for the wrapper (which is also a subset re-implementation) to easily set values based on dotted keys
+`dotty_dict <https://github.com/pawelzny/dotty_dict>`_ For the inspiration to do a wrapper on top of a dict to easily access items based on dotted keys (`Dotty` is a subset of said library)